Pea

 Incompatibles: Garlic, onions, and potatoes

-Grows well with: Beans, cilantro, corn, cucumber, radishes, and spinach
+Grows well with: Beans, carrot, cilantro, corn, cucumber, radishes, spinach, and turnip

 Seed Saving